 This course provides a review of the development of health care and mental health policy in the United States in order to provide a context for practice.
 Some of the current programs will be described along with populations being served.
-Prerequisite(s): Undergraduate, SCWK 395 (May be taken concurrently), or permission of instructor; if graduate, social work graduate students only.
+Prerequisite(s): Junior or higher status.
 Note: Offered in spring and summer.

-523. Families & Children: Policy and Services (3).
+523. Families & Children: Policies and Services (3).

 This course provides an overview of the history of child welfare policies and services in the United States, a critical assessment of how values influence the development of policies and the provision of services to children, and provides a framework for evaluating child welfare policies and practices within the NASW Code of Ethics framework.
-Prerequisite(s): Undergraduate, SCWK 395 (May be taken concurrently), or permission of instructor; if graduate, social work graduate students only.
-Note: Offered in spring and summer.
+Prerequisite: Junior or higher status.
+Note: Offered in the spring and summer.